Introduction

 © Peter Higginbotham.

 Increasingly little remains of these once great and gloomy edifices.
 What does survive often passes unnoticed.
-But even now, more than seventy years after its official abolition, the mere mention of the workhouse can still send a shiver through those old enough to remember its existence.
-In Kendal, the location of a long-gone workhouse is modestly marked in a now renamed side-road.
+But even now, many decades after its disappearance, the mere mention of the workhouse can still send a shiver through those old enough to remember its existence.
+In Kendal, the location of a long-gone parish poorhouse or workhouse is modestly marked in a now renamed side-road.
 However, some local residents clearly feel this is an institution they would rather not commemorate...

 Kendal road signs, 2004